DmChname/Multibranch_Pipeline_for_Jenkins/README.md

 # Multibranch_Pipeline_for_Jenkins

-CONTENT for branch fix-123456 add a new fix
+CONTENT update branch with the fix fix-123456 add a new fix